IvanFang98/Knowledge-Auto-captured-AI-Search-Chrome-Extension/README.md

-# Knowledge Capture & AI Search
+# Knowledge Auto-captured & AI Search

-Knowledge Capture & AI Search captures articles as you browse and read, organizes them locally for instant search, and provides seamless export to NotebookLM.
+Knowledge Auto-captured & AI Search captures articles as you browse and read, organizes them locally for instant search, and provides seamless export to NotebookLM.
 Build your personal knowledge repository with AI-powered insights and semantic understanding.

 ## ✨ Key Features